masikol/kromsatel/README.md

 Kromsatel is a program which preprocesses ("cleans") raw reads of amplicon sequencing.

-For example, when the genome of SARS-CoV-2 is sequenced, reads of amplicons produced using [ARTIC](https://artic.network/ncov-2019) protocol can be processed with kromsatel prior to downstream genome analysis.
+For example, when the genome of SARS-CoV-2 is sequenced, raw reads of amplicons produced using [ARTIC](https://artic.network/ncov-2019) protocol can be processed with kromsatel before any downstream genome analysis.
 Any other amplicon protocol is (most likely) also acceptable; however, only ARTIC was tested.

 ## Description

-Kromsatel can process Illumina (paired-end or single-end) and Nanopore read sets.
+### Acceptable input data

+- short-reads (e.g. Illumina).
+Reads may be either paired-end or single-end.
+Kromsatel was tested on Illumina data.

+- long-reads (e.g. Oxford Nanopore).
+Kromsatel was tested on Oxford Nanopore data.

 ### Preprocessing: specifics